Tongue tie is a condition that you’re born with.

 If tongue tie persists into adulthood, it can make it difficult to clean your mouth and teeth from food debris.

-Plus, this can lead to the greater formation of a gap between your bottom two front teeth.
+It can also lead to the formation of a gap between your bottom two front teeth.

-This gap would require treatment that can be expensive because aesthetic procedures are often not covered by insurance.
+This gap often requires treatment that can be expensive since aesthetic procedures are typically not covered by insurance.

-Poor oral hygiene can also lead to tooth decay and the inflammation of your gums, which is also called gingivitis.
+Poor oral hygiene can also lead to tooth decay and the inflammation of your gums, a condition referred to as gingivitis.

 Other Challenges Associate With Tongue Tie